 https://www.safeworkaustralia.gov.au/safety-topic/managing-health-and-safety/mental-health/psychosocial-hazards

-2. Intense stress
+2. Intense work stress

 Doctors work in high-stakes environments - making rapid decisions, managing crises, and being exposed to trauma, grief and uncertainty.
 These pressures are amplified by community expectations that doctors are always competent, caring and available.